 Is the spa/gym open?

-Our spa and gym facilities are open following local guidelines with regards to social distancing.
+Our spa and gym facilities are open and following local guidelines with regards to social distancing.
 Exercise machines and classes are available to members and guests with physical distancing in place.
-Only spa treatments where masks may be worn are currently being offered.

 Can we go to the Princess Beach Club?